 - The opportunity to earn college credits while still in high school

 Currently, there are more than 30 AP subjects available, although the options may vary from high school to high school.
-If you excel at writing, an AP English course may be the perfect choice.
+If you excel at writing, an AP English course may be a perfect choice.
 Math gurus may prefer an AP math class, while aspiring scientists can find AP courses in biology, chemistry or physics.
-Even history buffs will find a variety of options in AP world and American history, government or other classes.
+Even history buffs will find a variety of options in the AP world and American history, government or other classes.

 Advanced Placement courses offer the ability to take an exam near the end of the school year.
 Students that score high enough on the test may earn college credits for their work.
 While there is a charge for the examination, it is typically significantly less than the comparable cost of the credits.
 However, it is important to note the scores required by colleges in order to earn that credit.
 While some schools offer full credit with an examination score of three out of five, some schools require a minimum score of four to offer that credit.